-Many mixing engineers and artists are unaware of the best way to prepare their track for mastering.
+Many producers and artists don’t know how to prepare their tracks for mastering.
 Most of the steps are incredibly easy to implement and will make your masters sound a lot better in no time.

 Prepare your track for Mastering: Ask yourself these three questions

 – Does your track have clipping?

 – Do you have any effects on the Master Bus?

 If you can answer them, then you’re halfway there.
 If not, don’t worry!
 Even if you don’t understand what clipping is or where to locate the master bus, we will explain every detail so you can correctly prepare your track for mastering.

 To correctly prepare your track for mastering, your track mustn’t have clipping issues.
 But, what is clipping?
 Clipping is a waveform distortion that occurs when the signal (or an amplifier) is overdriven and attempts to go over the limit.
 When this happens, the signal is cut, causing an unpleasant sound.
 In digital audio, the limit is 0dB when working on 16bit or 24bit files.
 32-bit floating-point files don’t have this issue as the limit point is not defined and may go over 0dB.
 Below you can see an explanatory image: